 Ranges for Parameters Assessing Trophic Status and Eagle Lake are Figure 2.
-Trophic Sta tus Indicators r-water Parameter Eutrophic Mesotrophic Oligotrophic Eagle Lake (waters an 30 Phosphorus (mg/l) > 0.020 0.010 - 0.020 < 0.010 0.007 an 30 units).
-Chlorophyll a (μg/l) > 8 2-8 < 2 2.1 or "tea for Secchi Disk Clarity (m) 2 2-5 > 5 6.5 example, naturally have dissolved organic material with greater than 30 color units.
+Trophic Sta tus Indicators r-water (waters Parameter Phosphorus Eutrophic > 0.020 Mesotrophic 0.010 - 0.020 Oligotrophic < 0.010 Eagle Lake 0.007 an 30 units). (mg/l) Chlorophyll a > 8 2-8 < 2 1.5 or "tea (μg/l) Secchi Disk Clarity (m) 2 2-5 > 5 6.7 example, naturally have dissolved organic material with greater than 30 color units.
 This will cause the water transparency to be unexpectedly poor relative to low phosphorus and chlorophyll a levels.
 Water transparency can also be surprisingly lower than expected in shallow lakes, due to influences from the bottom.
 Even shallow lakes with high water clarity, low nutrient concentrations, and little algal growth may also have significant weed growth due to shallow water conditions.
 While such a lake may be considered unproductive by most standards, that same lake may experience severe aesthetic problems and recreational impairment related to weeds, not trophic state.
 Generally, however, the trophic relationships described above can be used as an accurate "first" gauge of productivity and overall water quality.